DjangoGirls/tutorial/python_introduction/README.md

     42

 As you can see, you can access different objects in your list by using the list's name and the object's index inside of square brackets.

+For extra fun, try some other indexes: 6, 7, 1000, -1, -6 or -1000.
+See if you can predict the result before trying the command.
+Do the results make sense?

 You can find a list of all available list methods in this chapter of the Python documentation: https://docs.python.org/3/tutorial/datastructures.html